- Editor Rating

 The Charles Schwab Corporation was founded in the mid-1970s and today has almost $3 trillion in assets and just over 1.5 million corporate retirement plan members.
 They launched their Schwab Intelligent Portfolios service in Q1, 2015.

 With a low account minimum of just $5,000, it opens the door for many individuals to get started with robo-advisor services with ease (competitors like Wealthfront and Betterment also have low minimums).
 Signing up is straightforward and quick to do.
 You just need to answer 12 simple questions, the answers to which will then assess your tolerance to risk and your overall confidence in making decisions of a financial nature.
 They prefer to use the term ‘”automated investing” as opposed to robo-advisor, but it is the same thing.
+See the list of the current best Robo-Advisors here.

 The standout feature of Schwab Intelligent Portfolios is their internal ETFs which they select from their own services.
 This is different from other robo-advisor services like Wealthfront and Betterment, as they are brokers.
 Whereas, with Intelligent Portfolios, Schwab is self-clearing and uses its own ETFs.
 This does give them an advantage because they are not just a platform, such as is the case with Betterment and Wealthfront.